-After I received my bachelor’s degree in Atmospheric Sciences from Peking University in China in 1998, I came to the US for graduate school.
-I studied in the Department of Environmental Sciences at Rutgers University for both my Master and Ph.D. in Atmospheric Sciences/Climatology, advised by Prof. Alan Robock.
-In 2003, I started my post-doc at Princeton University, jointed affiliated with the Department of Civil and Environmental Engineering and the Program of Atmospheric and Oceanic Science.
-In 2005, I was promoted and continued working at Princeton University as a research scientist working in the land surface hydrology group led by Prof. Eric Wood.
-I became an assistant professor here at Michigan State University in the fall of 2009.
-I have been the reviewer for many journals and funding agencies, and I also service as the member of the AGU surface water committee.
+I grew up in Xi’An, an ancient city in China where the terracotta Army was found.
+I attended Peking University to study Atmospheric Sciences before I came to the U.S. for advanced degrees.
+I received both M.S. and Ph.D. in Atmospheric Sciences/Climatology from Rutgers University, advised by Prof. Alan Robock.
+In 2003, I started my postdoctoral training at Princeton University with a joint appointment between the Department of Civil and Environmental Engineering and the Program of Atmospheric and Oceanic Science.
+I was then promoted to continue working at Princeton as a research scientist in the Land Surface Hydrology Group led by Prof. Eric Wood.
+I joined the faculty at Michigan State University in the fall of 2009 and has been here since.
+I am now an associate professor in the Department of Geography, Environment, and Spatial Sciences.

 1) Climate predictability at seasonal time scale, especially how land surface conditions contribute the predictability.

-2) Prediction of hydrological extremes, in particular, the onset, development and recover of severe drought events in the US.
+2) Prediction of hydrological extremes, in particular, the onset, development, and recover of severe drought events and floods.

 4) Human activities such as land use land cover change, irrigation, and water management on regional climate and water resources.